By Michael Lanza

 I’m talking about setting out with seven- and four-year-old kids to cross-country ski through a snowstorm for hours to a backcountry yurt.
 Tying a six-year-old into a rope and letting him or her rock climb a cliff.
 Rappelling into slot canyons.
 Backpacking into the remotest and most rugged wildernesses in the contiguous United States, from the Grand Canyon to the Tetons to Glacier National Park.

-Rafting a whitewater river bloated with spring runoff.
+Rafting and kayaking a whitewater river deep in one of the Lower 48’s biggest wilderness areas.
 Paddling down a river teeming with alligators, or in frigid Alaskan waters plied by killer whales, while camping on wilderness beaches where brown bears would view those kids as the perfect hors d’oeuvres before a satisfying meal of adult humans.
+Trekking for a week through the snow-covered, highest peaks in northern Europe.

-It’s tempting to believe that you just have to get kids outdoors and nature will do the rest—because spontaneity is inherently better than micro-managing, right?
+It’s tempting to believe that you only have to take kids outdoors and nature will do the rest—because spontaneity is inherently better than micro-managing, right?
 But experience has taught me that how diligently the adults in charge control the situation will dictate how well the outing goes and how positive an experience everyone has, adults and children.

 Keep these 10 rules in mind and I think you will find that, as with my family and others that join us, everyone will be happy—most of the time, anyway.
 And safe.